 Building Regulations Certificate

 Registered engineers can notify through Gas Safe Register.
 Once complete, a Building Regulations Compliance Certificate should arrive via post within 10-15 working days.
 As the certificate belongs to the property, you’ll need to keep it in a safe place as it’ll be useful should you decide to sell your home (to pass onto the next owner) or re-mortgage.

 Similar requirements to the above exist in Isle of Man and Guernsey, but not in Scotland and Northern Ireland.
 For more information on Scottish regulations you can visit the Scottish government website, and further details on the regulations in Northern Ireland are available on the Building Control NI site.

-If you require a duplicate Building Regulations Compliance Certificate please contact us on 0800 408 5500 and chose option 6 to speak to one of our advisors.
+If you require a duplicate Building Regulations Compliance Certificate, you can do this online or contact us on 0800 408 5500 and chose option 6 and we can arrange for the certificate to be emailed and posted out to you.
 There is a charge for duplicate certificates this is £6 including VAT.